Is Occupational Therapy Stressful? 6 Things Pre-OTs Must Know

 The best thing we can do as clinicians in these situations is give these patients our all while we have them and provide as many resources for them to utilize post-discharge.

-It’s Physically Demanding
+5. OT is Physically Demanding

 The number one reason why it’s a terrific career is my patients.
 Hands-down.